SimplyExothiII/pyhelpy/README.md

 And also, if you dont have python installed, after running python in cmd it will open up microsoft store with the python package.

+But if it doesnt, install it through microsoft store manually.
+Its called ``Python 3.10``

 ## Running
 After complete setup, you are able to run the main script.